 Following BMW's usual philosophy, the new R 1100 RS is available with a wide range of options and accessories straight from the factory.
 The range starts with the full fairing with slide tube panel and extends all the way through heated handles, cylinder protection hoops and case supports to a luggage rack.
-The catalytic converter and ABS brakes, in turn, help to protect the environment and offer extra safety.
+The catalytic converter fitted as standard in Germany, Switzerland, Austria, Japan and the USA as well as ABS brakes help to protect the environment and offer extra safety.